 Valentine’s Day is just around the corner.
 If you really want to make your special person happy, here is something you may find interesting.

-The Society of American Florists partnered with the world renowned researcher, Jeannette Haviland-Jones, Ph.D., of Rutgers University, on some ground-breaking research to examine the effect of flowers on human emotion and well being.
+The Society of American Florists, partnered with the world renowned researcher, Jeannette Haviland-Jones, Ph.D., of Rutgers University, researched the effect of flowers on human emotion and well being.
 Over a ten month period, some very interesting results were discovered.
-Dr. Haviland-Jones and her research team found that the presence of flowers triggers happy emotions, heightens feelings of life satisfaction and affects future behaviour in a positive manner far beyond what is normally true.
+Dr. Haviland-Jones and her team found that the presence of flowers triggers happy emotions, heightens feelings of life satisfaction and affects future behaviour in a positive manner far beyond what is normally true.
 Flowers are a natural and healthful moderator of moods.
 “Common sense tells us that flowers make us happy”, says Dr. Haviland-Jones, “and now science shows that not only do flowers make us happier than we know, they have strong positive effects on our emotional well being.”

 Here are five main points as condensed from her report: